Jackie Robinson Stadium: History

 The stadium's "Steele Field" was dedicated in honor of the Steele Foundation on May 3, 2008, prior to a game against Arizona State, for its support of the stadium.
 The hitting facility at the stadium is named Jack and Rhodine Gifford Hitting Facility.
 Gifford played baseball at UCLA and graduated from its engineering school with a bachelor's degree in electrical engineering.
 He was a founder of Advanced Micro Devices and Maxim Integrated Products.

 The ballpark's record attendance of 2,914 was set in 1997, against rival USC on March 23.

-Many future Major League Baseball players have taken the field at Jackie Robinson Stadium as part of UCLA’s storied baseball program.
+Many future Major League Baseball players have taken the field at Jackie Robinson Stadium as part of UCLA's storied baseball program.
 Among the standout alumni who competed here during their collegiate careers are Gerrit Cole, a multiple-time All-Star and former No. 1 overall draft pick; Trevor Bauer, the 2020 National League Cy Young Award winner; Troy Glaus, a World Series MVP and four-time All-Star; Chase Utley, a six-time All-Star second baseman; Eric Karros, the 1992 NL Rookie of the Year; and Brandon Crawford, a three-time Gold Glove shortstop.
-UCLA is also the only school with multiple alumni managing Major League clubs as of the start of the 2025 MLB season: Dave Roberts of the Los Angeles Dodgers and Torey Lovullo of the Arizona Diamondbacks—both of whom played at Jackie Robinson Stadium during their collegiate careers.
+UCLA is also the only school with multiple alumni managing Major League clubs as of the start of the 2025 MLB season: Dave Roberts of the Los Angeles Dodgers and Torey Lovullo of the Arizona Diamondbacks, who both played at Jackie Robinson Stadium during their collegiate careers.